Permutation inference with a finite number of heterogeneous clusters: Numerical results

 \begin{example}[Difference in differences, cont.]
-This example explores the behavior of the adjusted permutation test, the \citet{ibragimovmueller2016} test, the \citet{besteretal2014} test, and a clustered wild bootstrap \citep{cameronetal2008} in a version of a Monte Carlo experiment in \citet{conleytaber2011}.
-The \citetalias{besteretal2014} test estimates parameters by least squares in the pooled sample and standardizes this estimate with the usual cluster-robust covariance matrix with degrees-of-freedom adjustment $(n-1)q/((n-d)(q-1))$, where $d$ is the number of controls in the pooled regression.
-The resulting statistic is compared to the $1-\alpha$ quantile of $t$ distribution with $q-1$ degrees of freedom. \citeauthor{besteretal2014} show that this test is valid for certain ranges of $q$ and $\alpha$ under regularity conditions if the distribution of the covariates is very similar across clusters.
-The wild cluster bootstrap takes the same statistic but compares it to the bootstrap distribution of the statistic obtained from the cluster-robust version of the wild bootstrap using the Rademacher distribution and with the null hypothesis imposed on the data.
+This example explores the behavior of the adjusted permutation (AP hereafter) test, the \citet[IM]{ibragimovmueller2016} test (see Online Appendix \ref{s:morenumerical} for a description and more results), the \citet[BCH]{besteretal2014} test, and a clustered wild bootstrap \citep[WCB]{cameronetal2008} in a version of a Monte Carlo experiment in \citet{conleytaber2011}.
+The BCH test estimates parameters by least squares in the pooled sample and standardizes this estimate with the usual cluster-robust covariance matrix with a degrees-of-freedom adjustment.
+The resulting statistic is compared to the $1-\alpha$ quantile of $t$ distribution with $q-1$ degrees of freedom.
+BCH show that this test is valid for certain ranges of $q$ and $\alpha$ under regularity conditions if the distribution of the covariates is very similar across clusters.
+The WCB takes the same statistic but compares it to the bootstrap distribution of the statistic obtained from the cluster-robust version of the wild bootstrap using the Rademacher distribution and with the null imposed.
 This procedure is outlined in detail in \citet{cameronetal2008}.
 It is valid with $q\to \infty$ \citep{djogbenouetal2019} under mild homogeneity conditions and valid for fixed $q$ under strong homogeneity conditions \citep{canayetal2018}.
-The bootstrap shown here uses 199 repetitions.
+The bootstrap here uses 199 repetitions.

 The data generating process is the model in \eqref{eq:diffindiff} specialized to